molily/molily.de/_posts/2019-02-03-testing-angular.md

 The fake is a partial implementation of the original.
 The `TranslatePipe` under test only needs the `onTranslationChange` property and the `get` method.
 The latter returns a fake translation including the key so we can test that the key was passed correctly.

 Now we need to decide whether to test the Pipe directly or within a host Component.
-Both ways are possible and no solution is signficantly easier or more robust.
+Both ways are possible and no solution is significantly easier or more robust.
 You will find both solutions in the example project.
 In this guide, we will discuss the solution with `TestBed` and host Component.

 Let us start with the host Component: